 The Take 10!
-Transforming Care for Women with Substance Use Disorders (SUDs) and their Families series discusses current issues and challenges confronted by diverse women presenting with substance use, SUDs, and who are in recovery.
+Transforming Care for Women with Substance Use Disorders (SUDs) and their Families series discusses current issues and challenges confronted by women presenting with substance use, SUDs, and who are in recovery.
 Women experience SUD in ways that are distinct from men.
-Historically, access to treatment for women has been limited, a disparity that persists today.
 Studies show that when women begin treatment for SUDs, they frequently arrive with more severe medical, behavioral, psychological, and social struggles compared to men.
-For these reasons, there is a need for gender-specific services.
+For these reasons, there is a need for different treatment methods.

 Series Learning Objectives